Last Updated December 10, 2020

 e) We will not sell or share OpinionSite Member PII information to another company that will use it to sell you products or services.

-Please be aware that in rare situations, it may be necessary disclose personal data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.
+Please be aware that in rare situations, it may be necessary disclose Personal Data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.

 VII.
-DATA INTEGRITY AND PURPOSE LIMITATION
+DATA INTEGRITY, PURPOSE LIMITATION AND DATA RETENTION

 OpinionSite shall not process Personal Data in a way that is incompatible with the purposes for which it has been collected or subsequently authorized by the individual.
 To that end, OpinionSite will take reasonable steps to ensure that Personal Data is reliable for its intended use, accurate, complete, and current.
 OpinionSite uses reasonable efforts to maintain the accuracy and integrity of Personal Data and to update it as appropriate.